GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-113/index.md

 {% Partial 'devtools/banner.md' %}

-*No 'What's new in DevTools' video for this release.
-Check out the latest DevTools Tips video: [What are source maps?](https://youtu.be/FIYkjjFYvoI).*
+*There is no 'What's new in DevTools' video for this release, but you can watch this quick recap of the recent features.*

+{% YouTube id='CrSmjooOEiE' %}

 <!-- $contentStart -->